alfahami/git_github/README.md

        git stash pop = stash drop + stash apply git stash clear         //clear all your local stashed code

+## Git prune

+ Command is an internal housekeeping utility that cleans up unreachable or "orphaned" Git objects.

+      git prune
+      git fetch --all --prune : clean all outdated remotes branches

+## Git aliases

+ It is possible to create aliases with git.
+ Configuring the global file, `$HOME/.gitconfig` or in active git repo at `.git/config` The config files will respect an [alias] section that looks like:

+       [alias]
+        co = checkout

+the git config command is a convenient utility to quickly create aliases.

+       git config --global alias.co checkout

 ## Revert a git repository to a previous commit
 `